xuzirui883/1779-week-2-exercises/README.md

 2. A class to manage a collection of Rectangle objects

-<mark>Marked text</mark>

-## Once you have finished the exercises, submit them to [PCRS](https://pcrs.teach.cs.toronto.edu/ECE1779-2022-09/content/quests) by copying your code into the respective questions:
+## Once you have finished the exercises, submit them to [PCRS](https://pcrs.teach.cs.toronto.edu/ECE1779-2022-09/content/quests) by copying your code into the respective questions.